ModalHub/50-metro-transit-networks/README.md

 # Overview
-The repository proivdes the topological analysis for 50 metro transit networks around the globe.
+The repository proivdes data and topological analysis for the 50 metro transit networks around the globe.

+## 50-metro-transit-network Excel file
+The file provides the topology of 50 metro transit networks as node-link connections. each cell in "Link Existance" has a value of  one if there is directed link from "NodeO" to "NodeD", and zero otherwise.

+## Topological Characteristics Excel file

-For each metro transit system, we report:
+The file reports the following topological characteris for each metro transit system:

 ### Topological Components